Christ in the House of Martha and Mary(Christus in het huis van Martha en Maria)

 76 and ill.

-Jan.
-10, witnessed an act in which he sigsd as "Johannis Vermeer master painter" together with a certain captain named Lambertus Morleth.
+On January 10 Vermeer witnesses an act in which he signs as "Johannis Vermeer master painter" together with a certain captain named Lambertus Morleth.
 Two years earlier Vermeer's name had appeared with two captains as well as with his own uncle, Lieutenant Balthens.
 It is presumed that Vermeer had military acquaintances.

 At the end of April Vermeer again signs as a witness for a debt acknowledgement by a carpenter to a food merchant.

-Vermeer does not witness the baptism of Gertruy's (his sister) child in May.
-This was most likely due to the artist'sconversion to Catholicism upon his marriage.
-Even though he was condemned to a second-class citizenship in the Protestant-dominated Delft, there are signs of public esteem and was almost certainly not actively persecuted for his religious beliefs.
+Vermeer does not witness the baptism of his sister Gertruy's child in May.
+This was most likely due to the artist's conversion to Catholicism upon his marriage.
+Even though he was condemned to a second-class citizenship in the Protestant-dominated Delft, there are signs of public esteem and Vermeer was almost certainly not actively persecuted for his religious beliefs.

 Delft, with a population of 25,000 to 30,000 had attained the peak of its artistic vitality.

-A lost work (cited in a distinguished art collection) entitled Jupiter, Venus and Mercury was ascribed to Vermeer.
+A lost work (cited in a distinguished art collection) entitled Jupiter, Venus and Mercury, is ascribed to Vermeer.
 The young and ambitious artist may have painted this mythological scene and his first extant work, Diana and her Companions, in order to appeal to the classical tastes in vogue at the rich aristocratic court in nearby The Hague.

-By 1654-1655 Delft had attaines the peak of it artistic vitality.
+By 1654-1655, with a population of 25,000 to 30,000, Delft had attained the peak of it artistic vitality.
 It was soon to disintegrate as many painters of the town left in search of more attractive prospects in larger, richer cities, such as Amsterdam.
-By the mid 1670s Vermeer was one of the few artists who had remained.
-Had it not been for strong personal reasons, Vermeer too may have moved to Amsterdam as Potter, De Witte, Van Aelst, and De Hooch had done
+By the mid 1670s Vermeer was one of the few artists who remained.
+Had it not been for strong personal reasons, Vermeer too may have moved to Amsterdam as Potter, De Witte, Van Aelst, and De Hooch had done.

-Oct 12, Rembrandt's most talented pupil Carel Fabritius, dies in October from wounds suffered in the explosion of the municipal powder magazine, which laid waste the northeastern side of Delft.
-Fabritius was at his easel painting.
-The gunpowder magazine which contained about 80,000 pounds of powder blew up "with such a horrible rush and force that the arches of heaven seemed to crack and burst."
+On October 12 the Delft Thunderclap, the explosion of the municipal powder magazine, destroys the northeastern side of the city of Delft, killing painter Carel Fabritius, Rembrandt's most talented pupil.
+Fabritius was at his easel painting and his home, studio and most of his paintings were destroyed.
+The gunpowder magazine, which contained about 80,000 pounds of powder, blew up "with such a horrible rush and force that the arches of heaven seemed to crack and burst."
+In the same year Fabritius paints The Goldfinch, which may have been a source of inspiration for Vermeer.

-Rembrandt painted a portrait of poet-businessman Jan Six and A Woman Bathing in a Stream.
+Rembrandt paints a portrait of poet-businessman Jan Six and A Woman Bathing in a Stream.

-After studying with Rembrandt, Nicholaes Maes returns to Dortrecht and specializes in intimate household scenes.
+After studying with Rembrandt, Nicholaes Maes returns to Dordrecht and specializes in intimate household scenes.

 Jacob van Loo paints An Allegory of Venus and Cupid as Lady World and Homo Bulla.